 In a ‘Psychology of Love’, John Firman and Ann Gila suggest that ‘under the threat of personal annihilation, significant sectors of our ability to experience pain and suffering are split off from ongoing awareness’.
 They describe these as a ‘disowned range of experiences most directly related to the pain of primal wounding – experiences such as anxiety and disintegration; lack of meaning and self in the world, feeling lost, trapped, or buried; isolation, abandonment, banishment, feeling overwhelmed, helpless or hopeless; emptiness or hollowness; despair, shame and guilt.’

-Once we start to become aware of our projections, it pays to take action.
+Once we start to become aware of our projections, it pays to engage our will and take action.
 There is nothing more painful to our well-being than the self-betrayal of waking up but continuing to ignore our brilliance.
 Assagioli says it very clearly, ‘what we repress controls us’ and Jung, ‘what we resist persists’.
 It brings great detriment to repress the sublime – the higher, deeper and spiritual Self will nag and pull at us until we acknowledge its presence and allow it to be expressed for the common good of the whole (Sewell, 2005).

 Assagioli, Roberto MD, (1965), Psychosynthesis, Thornton Press